aadarshgupta1412/websocket_testing/README.md

 1. `mock_websocket_server.py`
    - A mock WebSocket server that listens on `ws://127.0.0.1:9001`.
    - Echoes back any messages received from clients.
-   - Logs client connections, disconnections, and messages in real-time.

 2. `simulate_websockets.py`
    - Simulates multiple WebSocket connections to the server.
    - Sends text-based messages with timestamps to the server.